benzmuircroft/autoJar/README.md

 to use corestore and be fully aware of all cores added and have the storage index update to the latest version when back online

-it must show who is who as a service
+it must show who-is-who as a service

 and give you reader access and indexablity with no effort